Assembly Configurations

 The active row is indicated by a blue bar to the left of the row.

-- To configure an input value for the indicated row, click .
+To configure an input value for the indicated row, click

 The column name defaults to the name of the entity selected (as a top-level heading) plus the field name (as the subordinate-level heading), in this case Box <1> is the entity selected, and the field names have been changed to 2 x 2 and Long by the user.

-- To edit a configured instance of the input:
+- To edit a configured parameter:

 - If the input is an entered value, click on the row in the table and enter a new value.